-When I first got the App, I said "No" when it asked to locate me.
+When I first got the App, I chose "Never" when it asked to permit Location Services when using the app.
 Now I can't get the App to show me places or ask me for location again.
 Error message reads: "Sorry! location permission needed here for the app to do its thing."

 App Complete Quit: Tap the device home button to get to your Home screen, then double tap it. iOS 7 and higher: Find the Roadside page floating in the center, and flick it off the top of the screen.
 That quits it.
 Earlier iOS versions: Along the gray strip at the bottom of the screen, find the Roadside America app, and hold your thumb on it until all the apps in the row wiggle.
 Now, tap the "X" in the corner of the Roadside America app.
 That quits it.
 Tap the Home button to stop the wiggling.

-Go to the iPhone's Settings App (gray icon with gears), then Privacy > Location Services > Roadside, and change it to ON.
+Go to the iPhone's Settings App (gray icon with gears), then Privacy > Location Services > Roadside, and change it to ON ("While Using the App")

 If you have additional questions about the Roadside Presidents App for iPhone, send us a note.
 We can't promise an individual response but will continue to add to the FAQs to help users!

 Apple, the Apple logo, iPod touch, and iTunes are trademarks of Apple Inc., registered in the US and other countries. iPhone is a trademark of Apple Inc. App Store is a service mark of Apple Inc.